Snehalpophale98/Customer-Churn-Prediction-Using-ML/README.md

 It also involves analyzing the confusion matrix and ROC curve.

 ## Conclusion
-The analysis shows that the most important factors that contribute to customer churn are international call and voice plan.
+The analysis shows that the most important factors that contribute to customer churn are international call,customer calls and voice plan.
 The best performing model was the
 XGBoost Classifier, which achieved an accuracy of 92% and an F1 score of 0.75.